-” A letter to President Barack Obama is being circulated on the internet from a 95 year old gentleman, who served in the military for 23 years before, during, and after World War II.
+” A letter to President Barack Obama is being circulated on the internet from a 95-year-old who served in the military for 23 years before, during, and after World War II.
 While I admire him for his service to our country, I disagree with his impression that President Obama needs his advice in this case.

 The fact is, literally, the United States IS not JUST a Christian nation.
 There are dozens of religions practiced in this country every day, some of which have little to do with Christianity.
 This is due to United States residents, immigrants and citizens alike, having the freedom to believe what they want and to follow the religious path that they, individually, wish to follow.
 Freedom of Religion is part of what this country is all about, therefore, we are not a Christian nation.
 We are a multi-religion nation.